k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 ### Customized Table's Flows - Implementation Guidelines

 The customized table's flows are Broadway flows.
-These flows must be added under the Shared Objects or the TDM_TableLevel LU in the project tree.
+These flows must be added under the Shared Objects or the TDM_TableLevel LU in the Project tree.

 #### Extract Flow